 This post is about the speculative suicide kit called Quietus that appears in Children of Men.

 Suicide is not an easy topic and I will do my best to address it seriously.
-Let me first take a moment to direct anyone who is considering or dealing with suicide to sources to please stop reading this and talk to someone about it.
+Let me first take a moment to direct anyone who is considering or dealing with suicide to please stop reading this and talk to someone about it.
 I am unqualified to address—and this blog is not the place to work through—such issues.

 In fact because this is a serious life-and-death issue, I’m going against my usual scifiinterfaces tack of thinking through this as a real-world product.
 While I believe in our right to self-direct our deaths with dignity in the face of terminal illness or longterm suffering, I also believe that it should be handled by caring, informed, and professional people rather than a kit.
 So, instead, I’m only going to address the design in the context of the film.
 It would take much more research, time, and the input of many professionals to confidently design for such a product in the real world.

 Perhaps the most unusual interface in the film is a game seen when Theo visits his cousin Nigel for a meal and to ask for a favor.
 Nigel’s son Alex sits at the table silent and distant, his attention on a strange game that it’s designer, Mark Coleran, tells me is called “Kubris,” a 3D hybrid of Tetris and Rubik’s Cube.